3 Ways DECT Technology Ensures Security

 - Our DECT products are easy to set up and manage.
 Right now, we’re working on a platform that will give you complete visibility and control of communication across all your sites – no matter where you are.

 However, what users rarely mention is just how secure our products are.
 Why?
 When your data is as secure as it is with Spectralink’s DECT solutions, it’s easy to take that security for granted.
-To us, that’s an enormous complement.
+To us, that’s an enormous compliment.
 If you don’t even have to think about security, we know we’ve done our jobs.

 Still, security is an important topic to consider in any technology deployment.
 If you’re considering in-building wireless handsets for your business, keep reading to learn how DECT technology protects organizations in a wide variety of industries from security threats.